 Use of the pass/fail grading option is limited as follows:

-- Students may enroll on a P/F basis in no more than one unit course per semester and in no more than four unit courses during their undergraduate careers.
+- Students may enroll on a P/F basis in no more than one 4-credit course per semester and in no more than four 4-credit courses during their undergraduate careers.

-- Courses for which a grade of P is recorded may not be used toward fulfillment of any distribution or “W” course requirement.
+- Courses for which a grade of P is recorded may not be used toward fulfillment of any General Education requirement.

-- A course selected on a P/F basis from which a student subsequently withdraws will not count toward the four-course limit.
+- A course selected on a P/F basis from which a student subsequently withdraws will not count toward the 4-course limit.

-- Instructor-designated courses may be offered during the May term with the approval of the Dean of the College.
+- Instructor-designated P/F courses may be offered during the May term with the approval of the Provost and Dean of the College.
 Such courses are not counted toward the four-course limit.

 - P grades are not computed in the grade point average.

 - Students electing the P/F option may designate a minimum acceptance letter grade from A to B-.
-If a student earns the designated grade or better, the grade will be recorded in the permanent record and computed in the grade point average.
-If a student selects P/F and earns a grade of A to D-, a P will be recorded in the permanent record but not computed in the grade point average.
-In all cases, if a student earns a grade of F, this grade will be recorded in the permanent record and computed in the student’s grade point average.
+If the student earns the designated grade or better, the grade will be recorded on the permanent record and computed in the grade point average.
+If a passing grade lower than the designated grade is earned, a grade of P will be recorded in the permanent record but will not be computed in the grade point average.
+If a student selects P/F (with no designated minimum acceptance grade) and earns a grade of A to D-, a P will be recorded on the permanent record but not computed in the grade point average.
+In all cases, if a student earns a grade of F, this grade will be recorded on the permanent record and computed in the student’s grade point average.

 - Students must declare the P/F option before the drop/add deadline.

-- Instructors are not notified which of their students are enrolled on an P/F basis.
+- Instructors are not notified which of their students are enrolled on a P/F basis.

 - Students electing the P/F option are expected to perform the same work as those enrolled on a regular basis.